JanssenProject/jans/docs/README.md

 ```
 ![jans-cli Attributes Update](img/im-attributes-update.png)

-After you enter `y` it will perform `update` and display updated data on the screen.
+Enter `y` to perform an `update` and display updated data on the screen.

 To update property of an attribute, you can go with partial updates from Attribute Menu.
 To update partially, you must be asked to enter `inum`, `op`, `path` and `value`.
 - **__inum__** identity of an attribute where operation to be done.